ado1d/Design-pattern---code-smells/description.md

 }
 ```

-**Fluent builder** – The Builder pattern solves this by separating object construction from its representation【138529236049315†L8-L10】.
+**Fluent builder** – The Builder pattern solves this by separating object construction from its representation.
 It provides a fluent API that lets you set optional fields step by step.
 Once all fields are configured, call `build()` to create an immutable object.
 The builder can enforce invariants and supply defaults:

 ```java
 class Person {